dbt-labs/docs.getdbt.com/website/docs/reference/data-test-configs.md

 _Currently available in dbt Cloud only.
 Specifying custom configurations for data tests will become available in dbt Core later this year._

 Use any custom config key to specify custom configurations for data tests.
 For example, the following specifies the `snowflake_warehouse` custom config that dbt should use when executing the `accepted_values` data test.

-The config defines the size of the virtual warehouse that you want used to help improve performance and reduce costs during runs:

-You can specify a Snowflake virtual warehouse (than the one in your default connection)

-This way, the data test will run on a different virtual warehouse from the connection default — enabling better price-performance with a different warehouse size, or more-granular cost allocation and visiblity.
+Given the config, the data test runs on a different Snowflake virtual warehouse than the one in your default connection to enable better price-performance with a different warehouse size, or more granular cost allocation and visibility.

 ```yml